 Let's try to put all of these scientific terms into context: Catechins are a type of antioxidant found in flavonoids.
 Flavonoids are a class of polyphenols.
 These terms are often used interchangeably when discussing the health benefits of tea.

 The human body produces unstable molecules called oxidants, or free radicals.
 To become stable these oxidants steal electrons from other molecules and thereby damage the cells and can even cause DNA aberrations.
 Antioxidants bond to oxidants such as free radicals and inhibit the chemical reactions that cause cellular damage.
 Antioxidants can even target and repair DNA damage.
 All teas made with Camellia Sinensis tea leaves are high in flavonoids, a powerful class of antioxidants.

-Tea also contains other antioxidants, though in these cases the processing of the tea does affect the levels.
+Tea also contains other antioxidants, though in these cases the processing of the tea does have an effect on the levels of these antioxidants.
 Oxidation causes small antioxidant chains to link together and form larger antioxidants.
-Most of the antioxidants found in black teas are Theaflavins and Thearubigins (which are larger), while Green and White teas contain primarily the smaller Catechins.
+Most of the antioxidants found in black teas are Theaflavins and Thearubigins (which are larger), while Green and White teas primarily contain the smaller Catechins.

 Will drinking tea cause me to lose weight?

 Possibly; tea causes a slight increase in metabolic rates and encourages the body to burn lipids (fats).
 Tea increases insulin activity thereby moderating blood sugar levels.
 Most importantly, tea replaces other calorie rich drinks or foods in our diets.
 The truth is that all of these factors are minor, but combined certainly suggest that tea is PART of a healthy diet.